-The schools director, clinical director and/or the nurse will be in charge of screening staff upon entering the building each day.
-In the absence of the directors or nurse, their designee will be trained to screen staff each day.
-Our school nurse will train the directors and their designee on how to properly take a temperature and to screen staff.
+\Staff will be self-screening upon entering the building each day.
 When arriving at the program or any Astor facility, staff will immediately apply hand sanitizer at the building entrance.
 Screenings will be set up immediately inside any approved entry.

-Staff will be asked the following screening questions:
+\Staff will read and self-assess the following screening questions: